SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 instruments of the same class.
 For instance, you would write one driver for the Dent electric meter, and then connect that driver to new Dent meters which are mapped into the sMAP hierarchy.
 To support this important case, we have provided the :py:mod:`smap.driver` module.
-Writing a driver is not really any harder than not writing a driver, so we strongly encourage you to use this framework.

-Conceptually, a "driver" is a place in the resource hierarchy under which all the resources are added and implemented programmatically.
+Conceptually, a "driver" is a piece of code which communicates with the underlying data source, and translates whatever data is available into time series with metadata.
 To be a driver, you need to implement two methods; the :py:class:`smap.driver.BaseDriver` class is one example::

+  import time
   from smap import driver, util

   class BaseDriver(driver.SmapDriver):